-Parents/guardians are encouraged to review their child's walking route to the bus stop, advise about safety concerns, and chaperone their child at the stop while waiting for the bus.
-Prior to their first day on the school bus, parents should instruct their children on the following safety items:
+Parents/guardians are encouraged to review their children's walking route to the bus stop, advise about safety concerns, and chaperone them at the stop while waiting for the bus.
+Prior to the first day on the school bus, parents should instruct their children on the following safety items:

-- 1. Be able to state their full name, school they attend and grade level. - 2.
-Be able to communicate either verbally or by documentation of their address and phone number. - 3.
-Students must wear masks if there is a mask mandate in place. - 4.
-Students must socially distance while on the school bus as directed. - 5.
-When exiting the school bus, always use the handrail and follow the bus driver's instructions.
-If a child lives on the opposite side of the street, always cross in front of the school bus only after the driver instructs them to do so. - 6.
+- 1. Be able to state their full name, school they attend, and their grade level. - 2.
+Be able to communicate either verbally or by documentation their address and phone number. - 3.
+Students must wear face masks and socially distance if there is a mask-mandate in place. - 4.
+When exiting the school bus, always use the handrail and follow the bus driver's instructions. - 5.
+If a child lives on the opposite side of the street, they must always cross in front of the school bus only after the driver instructs them to do so. - 6.
 Understand and be aware of the "Danger Zones" surrounding the school bus.
-These zones include twelve (12) feet around the school bus with the most dangerous zones being directly in front of the bus and by the passenger side rear tires. - 7.
+These zones include twelve (12) feet around the school bus with the most dangerous zones being directly in front of the bus and by the passenger side's rear tires. - 7.
 Go directly home after getting off the bus.
-Do not talk to nor accept rides from strangers.
+Do not talk to or accept rides from strangers.